meldurson/MountUpRestored/README.md

 This is an almost complete rewrite of [Mount Up](https://www.nexusmods.com/valheim/mods/1091) from Koosemose.

 ### Latest Update
-    Version 3.4.3
+    Version 3.4.4
-	* Fixed Localization
-	* Removed RRR Compatibility
-	* Fixed error with attacking with creatures that only have one attack
-	* Updated YAMLDotNet
+	* Added in game scale adjustment
+	* Fixed issue with saving mount at end of MountList file.
+	* Changed format of output in bepinex to be copy/pasted

 ## Features